 Michael has been with the Bank since 1984 starting as a Credit and Risk analyst.
 Michael worked on and took responsibility for a variety of special industry banking groups between 1986 and 1992.
 Michael joined the Depositary Receipts Division in 1992 Michael has previously served as CEO of Depositary Receipts and ran The Bank of New York Mellon’s Issuer Services Group in Hong Kong for seven years from 1993 – 2000.

 He is a member of the Advisory Boards of TheCityUK and an Advisory Board Member of British American Business and OMFIF.
 He attends the All Party Parliamentary Corporate Governance Group.
 He is a Director of The Financial Markets Standards Board (FMSB).

-Carol Sergeant CBE, Deputy Chairman of Danske Bank, and a non-executive Board Director and Chairman of the Risk Committee of TP ICAP and BNY Mellon Bank SA/NV
+Carol Sergeant CBE, Deputy Chairman of Danske Bank, and a non-executive Board Director and Chairman of the Risk Committee of BNY Mellon Bank SA/NV

 Rt.
 Hon Tom Brake, MP British Parliament, Liberal Democrat Spokesman for Brexit and International Trade and Shadow First Secretary of State